dickansj/MasterYourPPE/content/home/vision.md

 [[feature]]
   icon = "cogs"
   icon_pack = "fas"
-  name = "Our goal is to take our PPE design through the whole development and iteration process before broadly distributing the idea."
+  name = "Our goal is to take our PPE designs through the development and iteration process before broadly distributing the ideas."
   # description = "100%"

 [[feature]]